Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating

 \section{Introduction}

 For over half a century, globular cluster observations have revealed a paucity of intracluster dust and gas.
-Given the abundance of evolved stellar ejecta and the extensive timescales between galactic disk crossing events, these observations are at odds with theoretical expectations.
-Orbiting in the Galactic halo, globular clusters traverse through the plane of the galaxy on timescales of $~10^{8}$ years, expelling the intracluster medium with each passage \citep{Odenkirchen1997}.
-Between galactic disk crossing events, the evolving stellar members continuously fill the cluster with stellar ejecta.
-These stars are about $0.8 M_\odot$ at the main sequence turn-off and, during the evolution to the white dwarf stage, 10-100 $M_{\odot}$ of material is predicted to have been accumulated \citep{Tayler1975}.
+Given the abundance of stellar ejecta supplied by a population of evolved stars and the extensive timescales between Galactic disk crossing events, these observations are at odds with theoretical expectations.
+Orbiting in the Galactic halo, globular clusters traverse through the plane of the galaxy on timescales of ${\sim}10^{8}$ years, expelling the intracluster medium with each passage \citep{Odenkirchen1997}.
+Between Galactic disk crossing events, the evolving stellar members continuously fill the cluster with stellar ejecta.
+These stars are about \rt{$0.8 - 0.9 \, {\rm M_\odot}$} at the main sequence turn-off.
+During the evolution to the white dwarf stage, 10~$\rm M_{\odot}$ -- 100~$\rm M_{\odot}$ of material is predicted to have been accumulated \citep{Tayler1975}.
 The hunt for this elusive intracluster medium has been extensive, yet the majority of observations have been fruitless.
-Searches for dust and atomic, molecular, and ionized gas have been carried out, resulting in upper limits and detections that are generally much lower than the values expected if the mass was effectively retained.
+Searches for dust as well as atomic, molecular, and ionized gas have been carried out, resulting in upper limits and detections that are generally much lower than the values expected if the mass was effectively retained.